-If you wish your child to have tuition in one of the musical instruments listed above, then please send a letter of request to Mrs Peacock in the Office as soon as possible.
+If you wish your child to have tuition in one of the musical instruments listed above, then please send a letter of request to Mrs James in the Office as soon as possible.
 Early booking is essential.
 Your child will then be put on to the music waiting list.
-Priority for violin tuition will be given to Year 3 pupils.

-Please Note: The minimum commitment is for one term - (approx 12 weekly lessons), If you cancel your child's music lessons we cannot refund these unless we can fill the space.
+Please Note: The minimum commitment is for one term - (approx 12 weekly lessons),

+If you cancel your child's music lessons we cannot refund these unless we can fill the space.